bcornec/nuage-ospdirector-wiki/OSP-Director-Nuage-integration-Architecture.md

 * nuage-metadata-agent
 * Uninstall OVS
 * Install VRS
 * Nuage-puppet-modules
-This can either be done manually by following [this link](https://github.mv.usa.alcatel.com/Integration/RedHat-Automation/wiki/Building-overcloud-full-image-with-Nuage-components) or via [this script](https://github.mv.usa.alcatel.com/Integration/RedHat-Automation/blob/master/OspDirector/ImagePatching/nuage_overcloud_full_patch.sh).
+This can be done via [this script](https://github.com/nuagenetworks/ospd-experimental/blob/master/image-patching/nuage_overcloud_full_patch.sh).

 ## Configuring plugin.ini on the Controller
 Puppet-neutron is a puppet module that configures Neutron and Neutron plugins.
 This module already has code to configure and maintain the /etc/neutron/neutron.conf file.